JuliaComputing/PlotlyLight.jl/docs/src/saving.md

 PlotlyLight.save(p, "myplot.html")
 ```

+!!! note "Standalone Source"
-- Note: call `PlotlyLight.preset.source.standalone!()` first if you want the html file to contain the entire plotly.js script.
-This enables you to view the plot even without internet access.
+    Use `PlotlyLight.preset.source.standalone!()` before you save the plot if you want to be able view the plot without internet access.
+This will copy-paste the plotly.js script into the html file.

 ### Save Plots as Image via [PlotlyKaleido.jl](https://github.com/JuliaPlots/PlotlyKaleido.jl)